T-PYTHON-JULY-23/PROJECT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Project : Dental public health :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .

-#### As a customer I should be able to do the following :
+#### As a Dental Doctor I should be able to do the following :
-- Browse  Products .
+- Browse choices . .
-- View the product info (summary, specs, price, quantity , etc.)
+- chose 1 to Collect Patient Information (name , age , file number , medical_history , etc.)
 - Search for Products.
 - Get recommendations for my next purchase based on my purchase history.
 - Add Products to the shopping cart .